 Other than inorganic constituents, the RI concluded that concentrations of COCs above their New Jersey GWQS, are localized with no overall dissolved groundwater plume.
 Four areas of contaminated groundwater were identified in the shallow water-bearing zone.
 These include:

 Benzene and 1,4-dioxane in the southwestern part of the landfill.
 These constituents were found in monitoring well MW-3 and some of the nearby temporary well points and are located downgradient of test pit TP-09, where evidence of potential industrial waste was observed (Figure 2-2).
 The downgradient extent of benzene is defined by monitoring well MW-15, which did not contain benzene.
 While 1,4-dioxane is present in monitoring well MW-15, it is at a much lower level than in monitoring well MW-3.
-The decreases in benzene and 1,4-dioxane concentrations from monitoring well MW-3 to downgradient monitoring well MW-15 indicates natural attenuation of these constituents.
+The decreases in benzene and 1,4-dioxane concentrations from monitoring well MW-3 to downgradient monitoring well MW-15 indicates natural attenuation or dilution of these constituents.
 Certain polyaromatic hydrocarbons (PAHs), including benzo(a)anthracene, benzo(a)pyrene, benzo(b)fluoranthene, benzo(k)fluoranthene, dibenz(a,h)anthracene, and indeno(1,2,3-c,d)pyrene, and certain SVOCs, including 2-methylphenol, bis(2-chloroethyl)ether, and pentachlorophenol were also found in temporary well points in this area.
 Of these, only bis(2-chloroethyl)ether was also detected in a monitoring well (MW-3).

 Monitoring wells MW-6 and MW-7 within the landfill historically contained 1,4-dioxane above the GWQS.
 During the most recent round of sampling, completed in September 2016, samples collected from six monitoring wells (MW-3, MW-7, MW-10, MW-15, MW-18, and MW-19) included analysis for 1,4-dioxane using the currently recommended method (Method 8270 with selective ion monitoring [SIM]), resulting in the lowest possible detection levels.
 This method had not been developed at the time of the RI sampling.
 Future monitoring events will utilize this method for 1,4-dioxane analysis.
 As reported in the MNA Report (Geosyntec, 2017a), monitoring well MW-6 could not be sampled in the most recent sampling event in September 2016 due to an obstruction (the cause of which is unknown) of sand and grout at 4.88 feet below the top of casing; however, the monitoring well MW-7 concentration remained at a similar level as prior sampling events.
-Monitoring wells MW-10, MW-18 and MW-19 contained 1,4-dioxane at low concentrations above its GWQS.
+Monitoring wells MW-10, MW-18 and MW-19 contained 1,4-dioxane at concentrations above its GWQS.
 Monitoring wells X-1 and X-2, downgradient of MW-7 did not contain detectable concentrations of 1,4-dioxane, suggesting that the extent of 1,4-dioxane is limited; however, since these samples were not analyzed using Method 8270 SIM, reporting limits were elevated in these samples.
 Future sampling at these locations will be completed with 8270 SIM analysis to verify the extent of the 1,4-dioxane.

 Freon compounds (including dichlorodifluoromethane and trichlorofluoromethane) in the northwestern portion of the landfill and the Surface Debris Area.
-These constituents were found in monitoring wells MW-10, MW-18, and certain of the nearby temporary well points, and are located near point of interest POI-10, where refrigerators were observed on the ground surface (Figure 2-2).
+These constituents were found in monitoring wells MW-10, MW-18, and certain of the nearby temporary well points, and are located near point of interest POI-10, where refrigerators were observed on the ground surface (Figure 2-3).
 The downgradient extent of the Freon compounds is defined by two pore-water samples collected in the near-by wetlands.
 The most recent groundwater sampling event did not detect Freon compounds at concentrations above the GWQS.